chrisdatahub24/alx-pre_course/README.md

-my first readme in a repo
+my first readme in a repository